 Children who are not disciplined on a consistent basis may lie.

-A child who is lying and at the same time having other behavioral problems, such as setting things on fire, being mean to animals, having sleep problems, or is very hyperactive, may have more psychological problems.
+A child who is lying and at the same time having other behavioral problems, such as setting things on fire, being mean to people or animals, having sleep problems, or is very hyperactive, may have more psychological problems.

 Stealing often causes more concern to parents because it may happen outside the home and may affect other people.
 During the school years, stealing may be a sign of a problem, but it may also be a result of peer pressure and the need for the child to fit in.
 It is important to look at the whole situation.
-Children under the age of 3 take things because they do not understand fully the difference between what is "mine" and what is not.
+Children under the age of 3 take things because they don't understand fully the difference between what is "mine" and what is not.
 They then may become possessive of their things and protect them.
-They do not steal with bad intentions.
-Children between the ages of 3 and 7 begin to respect things that belong to others.
+They don't steal with bad intentions.
+Children between the ages of 3 and 7 start to respect things that belong to others.
 However, this age group will trade property without regard to value if something else is wanted.
 The respect for property continues in the school-aged child.
 By the time the child is 9, the child should respect the possessions of others and understand that stealing is wrong.
 Children in this age group may continue to steal because of several factors, including the following:

 They may feel peer pressure and the need to fit in.